 Clear about our role

-This website generates homeowner inquiries and may connect them with an independent local provider.
-It is not a contractor, does not perform work, and does not claim a license, office, crew, projects, awards, or guaranteed response time.
+This resource gathers High Point-area homeowner inquiries and may connect them with an independent provider, performing no work and claiming no license, office, crew, projects, awards, or guaranteed response time.

 What homeowners should verify

-Verify provider identity, applicable licensing, insurance, permits, written scope, warranties, schedule, and payment terms before authorizing work.
+Homeowners around High Point should verify identity, licensing, insurance, permits, written scope, warranty terms, schedule, and payment terms.

 Why local context matters